-There is furthermore an alarm history available in the sub menu "Overview".
+From HMI firmware 2.03 on, an alarm history is available in the sub menu "Overview".
 It counts alarms that occurred since the last time the unit was switched on, for statistics and later check.

 3.6.2 Device alarm handling